kearutherford/BerkeleyForestsAnalytics/README.md

-# Rbiomass
+# Berkeley Forest Analytics

-The `Rbiomass` package uses Forest Inventory and Analysis (FIA) Regional Biomass Equations to estimate above-ground stem, bark, and branch tree biomass.
-The package uses the California equation set and should not be used for data from other regions.
+The `UCBForestAnalytics` package is a suite of open-source R functions designed to produce standard metrics for forest management and ecology from field inventory data.

 ## Installation instructions

-To install the `Rbiomass` package from GitHub:
+To install the `UCBForestAnalytics` package from GitHub:

 ``` r
 # install and load devtools